wingify/readme-central/docs/SDK Reference/net-sdk-reference/dotnet-configure-webhooks.md

 2. For any changes done in Projects and Features.
 3. For any account level changes.

-[block:callout]
-{
-  "type": "warning",
+> 🚧 Changing Webhook URL
+>
-  "body": "If you change the Webhook URL, then the effect will only take place when there will be some change done in any of the FullStack campaign(s).", "title": "Changing Webhook URL"
+> If you change the Webhook URL, then the effect will only take place when there will be some change done in any of the FullStack campaign(s).
-}
-[/block]

-[block:api-header]
-{
-  "title": "Retrying Webhook"
-}
-[/block]
+## Retrying Webhook

 In case the webhook URL is down (or we receive a non 200 response for the POST request), then the webhook would be retried for the next 1 hour after every 1-2 seconds.

-[block:api-header]
-{
-  "title": "Testing Webhooks"
-}
-[/block]
+## Testing Webhooks

 You can use [Request Bin](https://requestbin.com/) to test out webhooks integration.